sysdesign-code/dev-sec-ops-demo/README.md

 ### IV. <b>Configure Email Approval for GKE Production Cluster Deployment</b>

-As part of a typical CICD process, any deployment of production workloads require a form of approval process by DevOps engineers.
+As part of a typical CI/CD process, any deployment of production workloads require a form of approval process by DevOps engineers.
 With Cloud Deploy, you can implement an email approval through SendGrid that will allow you to "approve" or "reject" any cloud deploy pipeline for production workloads into GKE.

 During the one-time-script run, this process created that a Pub/Sub topic and Cloud Function which will allow your cloud build release to send an approver email, through SendGrid.